How to Manage Startup Page in Microsoft Edge

 - Click on Start, home, and new tabs in the left menu.

-On the right side, under When Edge starts, select one of these options:
+On the right side, under the When Edge starts section, you have a few choices:

 - Open the new tab page: Shows a clean new tab every time.